top of page

 Frequently Asked Questions

 We have heard concerns about changes to the examination requirement for DC social work licensure.
+You can read the original bill language here, the relevant social work language is on page 9.
 If you have more questions, please feel free to reach out to us!

 There is no evidence that there would be detrimental consequences to anyone by eliminating biased exams.
 The social work licensing exams have never been correlated with safety, competence, or public protection.
-Many states already do not have LSWA and/or LGSW level exams, with no evidence that these professionals are any less safe.
+Many states already do not have LGSW-level exams, with no evidence that these professionals are any less safe.
 There are currently many practicing social workers who were exempted (“grandfathered”) from taking the exam when it was new, but there is no evidence that they are less safe or competent.

 By eliminating an artificial barrier to licensure, we will have a more diverse body of social workers, and this will be a huge benefit for both social workers and the public.
 We will have more social workers of the global majority, more bilingual social workers, more older social workers with more life experience, and more Deaf social workers.
 This would be an incredibly positive step for the profession and the public, and it will result in clients seeking out social workers who reflect the diverse communities we serve.